kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 3. Inspect Logs: Enable scheduler logging at `-v=6` (or `-v=10` for deep tracing) to trace the execution time of individual Workload Scheduling Cycles and identify if specific PodGroups which are blocking the queue.
-4. Disable Feature: If the regression is critical and impacting cluster health, disable the TopologyAwareWorkloadScheudling feature gate.
+4. Disable Feature: If the regression is critical and impacting cluster health, disable the TopologyAwareWorkloadScheduling feature gate.
 This will revert the scheduler to the standard Workload Scheduling logic, restoring baseline performance (at the cost of losing topology semantics).

 ## Implementation History